Calculation tables

 For example, a mortgage calculator might use a calculation table to show the monthly mortgage payments for different loan amounts, interest rates, and loan terms.
 The table would list different combinations of these variables in rows and calculate the corresponding monthly payments in columns.

-Calculation tables can be created manually using spreadsheet software like Microsoft Excel or Google Sheets, or they can be generated automatically by software or programming languages to perform complex calculations and analyze large datasets.
+Calculation tables can be created manually using spreadsheet software like Microsoft Excel or Google Sheets, or they can be generated automatically by software or programming languages to perform complex calculations.

 In this section: